Mad Rock Mad Monkey Review

 While the Mad Rock Mad Monkey isn't a top contender for performance, it has perfectly suitable performance for those just entering the sport.
 The shoes are comfortable and will not disappoint any of those kids with that monkey spirit!
-When the young climbers become more advanced, the Butora Brava will give better performance and sensitivity for just a mere $5 extra, making it our selection for Best Buy.
+When the young climbers become more advanced, they can move up to a shoe that has higher performance.

 These shoes are not our go-to pick for edging.
 They are more at home on beginner routes, which rarely require stepping up on small holds.
-Kids that work up through the sport and want to be able to stand on small jibs should check out our Editors' Choice, the Black Diamond Momentum - Kids or the La Sportiva Maverink.
+Kids that work up through the sport and want to be able to stand on small jibs should check out our Editors' Choice, or one of the higher-performing Top Picks in our Best In Class article.

 Easy and moderate cracks shouldn't pose a problem to the Mad Monkey.
 The shoe is pretty stiff laterally and has a neutral shape, so it will feel right at home on most slabby cracks.
 However, the upper isn't padded or lined, so when the terrain steepens, and the cracks sharpen, they don't make the best choice.

 With the aforementioned poor edging, the Mad Monkey is not destined to be a pocket puller's friend; it slightly redeems itself by having a relatively pointy toe that can get farther into pockets.
-Kids that have advanced to the point that they are pulling on pockets should take a serious look at the Evolv Ashima or the La Sportiva Maverink.
+Kids that have advanced to the point that they are pulling on pockets should take a serious look at one of the higher-performing options in the test.

-This shoe runs on the large side so most kids would need to go down a size.
+This shoe runs on the large side, so most kids would need to go down a size.
 The comfort shouldn't upset any kids who are just getting into climbing.
 Depending on foot shape and volume, others may offer a better fit; most kids in the early stages will be able to get a good comfortable fit with the wide hook and loop adjustment, dual heel straps, and a synthetic suede that has some stretch to it.
-If a lower volume shoe is wanted for a similar price, take a close look at our Best Buy, the Butora Brava or for a wider fit, the new Black Diamond Kids Momentum - Kids.

-At $40, this shoe was a top candidate for our Best Buy but was slightly "edged" out by the more sensitive and better performing Butora Brava at the great price of $45.
+This shoe was a top candidate for our Best Buy but was slightly "edged" out.
 But don't let that steer you away from the Mad Monkey if the fit and price are right.
-One minor drawback to this shoe is the fact that kids at this level tend to have poor footwork and the rand over the toes can take some real abuse.
+One minor drawback to this shoe is the fact that kids at this level tend to have poor footwork, and the rand over the toes can take some real abuse.
 A thicker toe rand could extend the life of these shoes.